cjdaniel/tseliot-fortune/README.md

 Installing
 ----------

 You'll need `fortune` installed on your system.
-I'll let you work that out, but it is already installed on lots of systems.
-It's not included with Mac OS X, so I recommend you get Homebrew (http://brew.sh/), and then install it by typing:
+It is already included with most Linux distributions.
+If you're using one of those and you don't have it, you'll have to figure it out on your own. `fortune` isn't included with Mac OS X, so I recommend you get Homebrew (http://brew.sh/), and then install it by typing:

     brew install fortune